Xaroo/WeatherApp/README.md

 ## API Key

 The app uses the OpenWeatherMap API.
-You need to have an API key to use the app.
+You will need to have an API key to use the app.
 Replace the placeholder API key in the code with your own API key.

 ```javascript
 const O_W_KEY = "your_openweathermap_api_key";